TheresaLui/SelfHelpContent_v2/articles/microsoft.aad.iam/UsersManagement/otherProblemUserOrGroup.md

-<properties pageTitle = "Other problem with user or group"
+<properties pageTitle="Other problem with user or group"
-description = "Other problem with user or group" authors = "anmalath" selfHelpType = "otherProblemUserOrGroup" supportTopicIds = "32586794" productPesIds = "14785"
+description="Other problem with user or group" authors="anmalath" selfHelpType="otherproblemuserorgroup"
-cloudEnvironments = "public"
-schemaVersion = "1"/>
+supportTopicIds="32586794"
+productPesIds="14785"
+cloudEnvironments="public"
+schemaVersion="1"/>

 {
   "resourceRequired": true,